 Our clients tell us we're skilled, sharp, and genuine.
-Our senior leaders have worked at some of the most respected marketing organizations in the business, from the Martin Agency to CRT/tanaka to Procter & Gamble.
+Our senior leaders have worked at some of the most respected marketing organizations in the business, including the Martin Agency, CRT, and Procter & Gamble.

 We joined forces to build a strategic, creative, and responsive group that isn’t bogged down with corporate politics or distracting drama.
 To put it simply, we’re united around delivering results for our clients.

-Our work is informed by custom research — existing secondary research or primary research that we conduct.
-We also bring in relevant insights from our strategic think tank, SIR's Institute for Tomorrow (IFT—formerly the Boomer Project and GenerationsMatter).
+SIR's work is informed by custom research — existing secondary research or primary research that we conduct.
+Yet we also bring in relevant insights from our strategic think tank, SIR's Institute for Tomorrow® (formerly the Boomer Project and GenerationsMatter).